leilabb/cv-builder/src/readme.txt

 More info in the header - ex: github profile, birth date

 TODO:
-Have another button and route to "Leilas CV" and then a button for "Back to app"?
+Have another button and route to "My CV" and then a button for "Back to app"?

 Leilas CV should be default data.
 Mobile responsiveness

-SKIP THIS?
-And just make it into a tech CV and send the link instead.
-Download as jpg (skriv ut ev länkar)

-Edit-knappen
-custom styles
+Edit-knappen (bara på mindre skärmar, funkar på stor skärm) custom styles

 Lägg till spalt/kolumn med technologies (cirklar typ med språk/verktyg)